SquadcastHub/squadcasthub.github.io/pages/mydoc/msteams.md

 {{site.data.alerts.blue-note-md}}
 **Note:**

-The `email address` used with your _user in MS Teams_ and your _user in Squadcast_ should be the same, if not, the integration will not work as expected.
+The `email address` used with your *user in MS Teams* and your *user in Squadcast* should be the same, if not, the integration will not work as expected.
 {{site.data.alerts.end}}

-### Follow the steps below to integrate Squadcast and MS Teams
+## Follow the steps below to integrate Squadcast and MS Teams

-For adding the Squadcast-MS Teams app, you have two options.

 **(1)** Download the MS Teams app bundle by clicking on this link [MS Teams App Bundle](resources/squadcast_msteams.zip)